hoffstadt/DearPyGui/docs/source/api-reference/render-loop.rst

 ===========

-For most use cases the render loop does not need to be considered and is completely handled by :py:func:`start_dearpygui <dearpygui.dearpygui.show_documentation>.
+For most use cases the render loop does not need to be considered and is completely handled by :py:func:`start_dearpygui <dearpygui.dearpygui.start_dearpygui>.

 Manual Render Loop
 ------------------